kvafy/web-watchdog/Docker-FlareSolverr.md

 # Remove the `flaresolverr` alias and allow re-defining it again.
 docker rm flaresolverr

+# Pull new version of the image.
+docker pull ghcr.io/flaresolverr/flaresolverr:latest
 ```

 Final step is to install FlareSolverr as a System V service and ensure that it